深度訪談

 • Compensation for participating in either an IDI or focus group tends to be about the same amount.
 It will vary depending upon the profession and other demographics that impact the difficulty of finding qualified and willing recruits.

-• Less time is needed to schedule an IDI with one person than trying to assemble several people for a focus group.
+• Scheduling an IDI with one person takes less time than trying to assemble several people for a focus group.

 Final comment.
-In-depth interviewing is an extremely useful research method, but because of its limited number of subjects (usually 10-25), results should not be used to project to a broad audience.
-Rather, they should be complemented by, and form the basis of questions for focus groups and larger scale surveys.
+In-depth interviewing is a beneficial research method, but because of its limited number of subjects (usually 10-25), results should not be used to project to a broad audience.
+Rather, they should be complemented by and form the basis of questions for focus groups and larger-scale surveys.

 滿懷信心地在全球擴張。立即聯繫 SIS International!